Ellieellie12/studio-session-tracker/README.md

 Description: Glass Studios is a user friendly full stack web application created to track studio sessions.

 # Getting Started:
 Click this link to explore & hopefully one day book with us: https://ea-studio-session-tracker.fly.dev

 Planning Materials for Glass Studios: https://trello.com/invite/b/n8JZzk3j/ATTI1489ecd391753395019e42813f1b813d34E25566/studio-session-tracker-1

+## Features:
+* Users can add a room, drink, and snack of choice to their session packages.
+* Users can add instruments to their session packages.
+* Users can update their session packages.
+* Users can delete their session packages.
 ## Attributions:
  * https://icons8.com/
  * https://fonts.google.com/